|Nutritional Guidelines (per serving)|

 - 2 cups vegetable broth

 - 2 tablespoons smoked paprika

 - 1/2 teaspoon salt

 - 2 cups collard greens (rinsed and chopped)

-- Add a dash of black pepper and a bit more salt and red pepper flakes to taste.
-For a spicier dish, mix in a 1/4 to 1/2 tsp cayenne pepper (or a dash of hot sauce) before serving.
+For an even spicier dish, mix in a 1/4 to 1/2 teaspoon of cayenne pepper (or a dash of hot sauce) before serving.

 This recipe tastes even better as leftovers, so make sure you make enough to pack along for a work lunch the next day.